jazellecruz/PseudoJSON-rest-api/README.md

 # PseudoJSON - REST API

-[PseudoJSON]() is a simple and basic REST API that provides placeholder data to help you with developing your front-end application.
+[PseudoJSON]() is a simple and basic REST API that you can use when need dummy JSON data for your FrontEnd applications.
+This API is easy to use and beginner-friendly.
 No authentication is needed to request for data.

-This project is made with Node.js, Express.js, and MongoDB.
+## Why?
+If you're a developer, you know that creating a backend server to host fake json data can be a time-consuming and a brain-cell-burning task to do when your primary focus is your frontend app/project.
+To reserve my stress-responses and anger for the inevitable bugs I will face in the future, I decided to make REST API that can send JSON data straight away whenever I need some to test my apps.

+I hope you find PseudoJSON helpful and useful!
+If you don't, make a pull request or team-up with me so we can make awesome improvements! :)

+Have fun!!!

 ## Features
 - Simple and straightforward.